Wells College: Athletics

 In the 2018–19 season, the Wells men's volleyball team made it to the Elite 8 (Quarterfinals) in the NCAA Division III Men's Volleyball Tournament before falling to Stevens Institute of Technology.
 In the 2019–20 season, the Wells College women's swim team won first place in the NEAC swimming championships.
 In 2021, the NEAC rebranded and became the United East Conference.
 For the next two athletic seasons, Wells was a member of the United East.
 In 2022, the Allegheny Mountain Collegiate Conference and Wells announced the Express would become full-time members at the start of the 2023–24 school year.

 As of the 2021–22 athletic season, Wells offered 15 NCAA Division III varsity sports, including field hockey, men's and women's basketball, men's and women's lacrosse, men's and women's soccer, men's and women's swimming, men's and women's volleyball, men's and women's cross country, softball, and baseball.
 Athletics were offered with half a PE (physical education) credit earned for each season completed.

 On April 29, 2024 the college announced its closure.
 Despite the uncertain time, Wells athletics had a successful spring season in their lone season in the AMCC.
 The baseball team finished with a 19–18 overall record, while just missing the AMCC tournament by a game.
 The women's lacrosse team capped off the final season in program history winning the AMCC championship and regular-season title.
 The Express finished the season 16–1 overall and 6–0 in conference play.
 Wells hosted the semifinals and championship rounds.
 On May 4, the Express defeated Mt.
-Aloysius to win the AMCC title by a score of 19–6 in what was the final sporting event in Wells College history, fitting for an institution that was founded as a women's college.
+Aloysius to win the AMCC title by a score of 19–6 in what was the final sporting event in Wells College history.
 Despite winning their conference tournament, the Express did not get a bid to the NCAA Division III Women's Lacrosse Tournament; the AMCC was not an automatic qualifying conference, because it had only four teams competing.
 Between the baseball and women's lacrosse teams, the Express accumulated a plethora of all-conference selections during the final spring 2024 season.